rajeevpaudel1/Project_1_PoU_Computer/README.md

 # Proposal_Sample_PoU
 In this repository, we will upload all the required files during the project.
-It includes proposals, mid-defense and final defense reports, and corresponding presentations.
+It includes proposals, mid-defense and final defense reports, and their presentations.